Music AI tools for live performance in 2026

 4. Build a performance playlist with the exact edits you will use on stage.

-5. Add REACT as the live visual engine so the music drives the visual output in real time.
+5. Add REACT so the music drives the visual output in real time.

 What to evaluate before you commit to a stack